Configure a URL Filtering profile that logs HTTP header

 content your users are accessing.

-URL filtering provides visibility and control over web
+URL filtering provides visibility and control over web traffic

-you can configure the URL Filtering profile to log HTTP header attributes
+configure the URL Filtering profile to log HTTP header attributes

 included in a web request.
 When a client requests a web page, the

-HTTP header includes the user agent, referer, and x-forwarded-for
+HTTP header includes the user agent, referer, and x-forwarded-for fields

-When enabled for logging HTTP headers, the firewall logs the following
+enabled for logging HTTP headers, the firewall logs the following

 attribute-value pairs in the URL Filtering logs.